somespecialone/.github/CONTRIBUTING.md

+# Contributing

+Thanks for taking the time to contribute!
+Whether it’s fixing a bug, adding a feature, or improving docs — every bit helps.

+> [!IMPORTANT]
+> All contributions are reviewed before merging — please be patient.
+> If it seems like your pull request was forgotten, feel free to leave a polite reminder.
+> Just keep it friendly — no pressure needed.

-# How to contribute
+## How to contribute

-* Fork the repository and create your branch from main (or the default branch).
+* Fork the repository and create your branch from `main` (or the default branch).
 * Make your changes clearly and keep commits focused.
 * Run tests or checks if the repository provides them.
-* Open a pull request (PR) with a clear title and description of your changes.
+* Open a *pull request* with a clear title and description of your changes.

-# Code Style
+## Code Style

 * Follow existing code style and conventions.
 * Write clear, self-explanatory code and meaningful commit messages.
 * Include comments for complex logic where needed.

-# Reporting Issues
+## Reporting Issues

 * Before opening a new issue, check if it already exists.
-* When reporting, describe the problem clearly and provide steps to reproduce.
+* When reporting a bug or suggesting a feature, describe it clearly and include steps or context.

-# Notes

-* Keep discussions respectful and constructive.
-* Contributions are reviewed before merging — please be patient.
+Notes, that `contributions are reviewed before merging — please be patient.